rock-core/rock-and-syskit/source/syskit_basics/composition.html.md

 <iframe width="853" height="480" src="https://www.youtube.com/embed/hTBYnlc0J3Q?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
 </div>

 We may now start adding connections in the composition definition.
-The following code snippets will only reproduce the composition definition itself, omitting what is around it.
 The `as` arguments when adding composition elements create an accessor for the children.
 The children ports are then accessible with a `_port` accessor.
 For instance, the `ctrl_out` port of the `CartCtrl` component is accessed with `position2twist_child.ctrl_out_port`.

 Let's connect that one to the `WDLSSolver` twist input, and the WDLSSolver command to the actual arm command input:

 ~~~ruby
 class ArmCartesianControlWdls < Syskit::Composition